 Ans:

-With Azure DevOps, deployment groups are a feature that lets you arrange servers or virtual machines (VMs) in a logical group so that you may deploy your apps on them.
-This is especially helpful for rolling out deployments, which allow you to progressively roll out and validate the application across servers in order to minimize downtime and lower risk.
-An agent is placed on each server in a deployment group, and it connects to Azure DevOps to obtain deployment tasks.
-Using tags, you may define the deployment targets dynamically, enabling flexible deployments across several environments, including production and staging.
+In Azure DevOps, deployment groups are a feature that organizes servers or virtual machines (VMs) into a logical group for deploying applications.
+This is particularly useful for rolling out deployments, which enable progressive application deployment and validation across servers to minimize downtime and reduce risk.
+An agent is installed on each server in a deployment group, connecting to Azure DevOps to receive deployment tasks.

 32. How can Azure DevOps support Blue/Green deployments?